 Roll20 currently accepts the following image file types: JPG, PNG, and GIF.
 Files with transparent elements will maintain their transparency on the Roll20 Tabletop.

 Image Insertion Methods

 To use images from your own personal files, click on an image from your computer files and drag it directly onto The Tabletop.
 This will initiate an upload of that image to Your Art Library.
-When the upload is complete, it'll display the image on The Tabletop.
+When the upload is complete, the image is displayed on the Tabletop.

 If you would prefer to batch upload a series of images at once, you can do this from the Your Art Library window that you can access from the Art Library tab of the Sidebar.
 There is a 10 files/5 MB file size per batch limitation to batch uploads.

 This method is accomplished by going to the Art Library tab in the Sidebar and running a search for a desired art element.
 When you find an image that you wish to use, click the thumbnail from the search and drag it onto The Tabletop.